-Reading comprehension is one of the most time-taking sections in the CAT exam.
-In CAT 2021, 16 RC based questions were included in the VARC section.
-Every year, 16-17 RC based questions are asked in the CAT VARC section.
-The reading comprehension questions require the candidates to have proper reading and comprehending skills to be able to solve the related questions quickly and accurately.
+Reading comprehension is one of the most time-taking sections of the CAT exam.
+In CAT 2021, 16 RC-based questions were included in the VARC section.
+Every year, 16-17 RC-based questions are asked in the CAT VARC section.
+The reading comprehension questions require the candidates to have proper reading and comprehension skills to solve the related questions quickly and accurately.
 Please refer BYJU’S CAT College Predictor tool.

 In this article,

-There are multiple types of questions that one encounters while solving the CAT reading comprehension section.
+There are different types of questions that one encounter while solving the CAT Reading Comprehension section.
 Details about the different types of RC questions are explained below to help the CAT aspirants get acquainted with the question variations and prepare more effectively.

-Watch BYJU’S expert as he solves the questions mentioned above with ease.
-Through the video you’ll be able to grasp the effective method to reach the solutions:
+Watch BYJU’S experts solve the questions mentioned above easily.
+Through the videos, you’ll be able to grasp the effective method to reach the solutions:

 CAT Reading Comprehension Question Types:

 These questions ask the candidates to identify the main theme or idea of the passage.
-Some of the questions from this topic include-
+Some of the questions from this topic include the following:

 - What is the central idea of the passage?